dmbarbour/wikilon/docs/AwelonLang.md

 It is my intention that Awelon developers be given relatively free reign over the choice of encoding and corresponding tradeoffs.
 In practice, this control may be limited by what the runtime accelerates.
 But the encoding is at least separate from the syntactic embedding.

-This is achieved by allowing developers to partially define the encoding.
-For natural numbers and texts, we end up with something like the following:
+This is achieved by allowing developers to partially define the encoding:

-        #0 is user definable (zero)
+        0 (zero) is user definable
-        S# is user definable (succ)
+        S (succ) is user definable
-        #1 = [#0 S#]
-        #2 = [#1 S#]
+        1 = [0 S]
+        2 = [1 S]
         ...

-        ~ is user definable (nil)
+        ~ (nil)  is user definable
-        : is user definable (cons)
+        : (cons) is user definable
         "" = ~
+        "→" = [8594 "" :]
-        "hello" = [#104 "ello" :]
+        "hello" = [104 "ello" :]
-        "→" = [#8594 ~ :]

-At the moment, only natural numbers are supported.
-Long term, Awelon will likely support signed integers, rationals, decimal numbers.
-The normal Church encoding for signed numbers is a pair of natural numbers representing `X - Y` where at least one of the pair is zero.
-We might similarly support rational (a numerator and denominator pair) and decimal numbers (a significand and exponent pair).
-I haven't hammered out the details of exactly what I want.
-In the short term we can experiment with models via editable views.
-So for now, Awelon language simply reserves number-like words (prefix `[+-~.#]?[0-9]`) for purpose of representing numbers.

-*Aside:* Beyond numbers and texts, users might be interested in more structured data with human-meaningful symbolic labels.
-Awelon language does not optimize for those cases, but support for *Editable Views* may present structured data to humans.
+For reasons of simplicity, Awelon language only provides built in support for encoding natural numbers and text data.
+This is sufficient for compact embeddings of most data.
+Higher number types are left to *Editable Views* (see below).

 ## Binary Data

-Binaries can be embedded with base64 text.
-But support for external binaries avoids space and conversion overheads of embedding binary data within the Awelon syntax, and is generally more convenient in context of integration with external systems and hypermedia.

 Awelon language supports reference to external binary data via `%secureHash`.

 A runtime will have implicit access to resources named by secure hash, perhaps through the filesystem or network.
 The binary in question is easily loaded into memory, easily verified.
 Any change in the binary must be reflected in the Awelon code, which is convenient for partial evaluations or caching.
-Binary data is treated like embedded text, except our values are in the range `#0 .. #255` instead of codepoints.
+Binary data is treated like embedded text, except our values are in the range `0 ..
+255` instead of codepoints.

+Binaries can also be embedded via base64 text.
+But external binaries avoid some conversions and are relatively convenient in context of Awelon's application model (working with hypermedia, etc..).

-*Note:* Developers are encouraged to model [rope-like](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) structures if partial structure sharing could offer significant benefits.
+*Note:* Developers are encouraged to leverage [rope-like](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) structures if modeling edits on large binary data.

 ## Acceleration